hassaan4584/Swiftjective-C/_posts/2018-12-11-optimizing-images.md

 `UIImage` becomes an issue here primarily because it will decompress the _original image_ into memory as we discussed when looking at the rendering pipeline.
 We need a way to reduce the size of our image buffer, ideally.

-Thankfully, it's possible to resize the images at the cost of the actual resized image only, which is likely what some engineers assume is happening already when it isn't.
+Thankfully, it's possible to resize the images at the cost of the actual resized image only, which is likely what some engineers assume might be happening already when it typically isn't.

 Let's try dropping down into a lower level API to downsample it instead: